apple/swift-async-algorithms/Guides/Chain.md

 The resulting `AsyncChainSequence` type is an asynchronous sequence, with conditional conformance to `Sendable` when the arguments conform.

-When any of the asynchronous sequences being chained together come to their end of iteration the `AsyncChainSequence` iteration proceeds on to the next asynchronous sequence.
-When the last asynchronous sequence reaches the end of iteration the `AsyncChainSequence` then ends its iteration.
-At any point in time if one of the comprising asynchronous sequences ever throw an error during iteration the resulting `AsyncChainSequence` iteration will throw that error and end iteration.
+When any of the asynchronous sequences being chained together come to their end of iteration, the `AsyncChainSequence` iteration proceeds to the next asynchronous sequence.
+When the last asynchronous sequence reaches the end of iteration, the `AsyncChainSequence` then ends its iteration.

+At any point in time, if one of the comprising asynchronous sequences throws an error during iteration, the resulting `AsyncChainSequence` iteration will throw that error and end iteration.
 The throwing behavior of `AsyncChainSequence` is that it will throw when any of its comprising bases throw, and will not throw when all of its comprising bases do not throw.

 ### Naming